kraoa/job-genie/README.md

 - **Smart Tailoring**: Match your qualifications with job requirements to create a customized resume.
 - **PDF Generation**: Generate a professional 1-2 page PDF resume.
 - **User-Friendly Interface**: Simple and intuitive interface for easy use.
-- **Skills Gap Analysis**: Identify missing skills and suggest relevant online certifications.
+- **Skills Gap Analysis**: Identify missing skills from your resume compared to job requirements.
+- **Certification Recommendations**: Get suggestions for online certifications to acquire missing skills.

 ## Installation